shopware/shopware/src/Docs/Resources/current/4-how-to/070-add-service.md

 ## Registering your service

-The main requirement here is to have a `services.xml` file loaded in your plugin.
+The main requirement here is to have a `services.xml` file placed into `Resources/config/` folder.
-This can be achieved by placing the file into a `Resources/config` directory relative to your plugin's base class location.
-Make sure to also have a look at the method [getServicesFilePath](./../2-internals/4-plugins/020-plugin-base-class.md#getServicesFilePath)
+The services are automatically registered via autoloading.

 From here on, everything works exactly like in Symfony itself.